lf-edge/ekuiper/docs/en_US/extension/portable/overview.md

 Currently, there are two limitations compared to native plugins:

-1. [State](../native/overview.md#state-storage) and Connection API are not supported.
+1. Support less context methods.
+For example, [State](../native/overview.md#state-storage) and Connection API are not supported; dynamic properties are required to be parsed by developers.
 Whereas, state is planned to be supported in the future.
-2. In the [Function interface], the arguments cannot be transferred with the AST which means the user cannot validate the argument types.
+2. In the function interface, the arguments cannot be transferred with the AST which means the user cannot validate the argument types.
 The only validation supported may be the argument count.
+In the sink interface, the collect function parameter data will always be a json encoded `[]byte`, developers need to decode by themselves.